-For the real gin fanatics there are plenty of gin themed excursions and trips, whether you want to sip gin aboard a train, check in to the gin hotel or take part in what will probably be the poshest gin-themed pub crawl you’ve ever been on, the options are endless.
+For the real gin fanatics there are plenty of gin themed excursions and trips, whether you want to sip gin aboard a train, check in to the gin hotel or take part in what will probably be the poshest gin-themed pub crawl around, the options are endless.

 There’s been a barrage of positive gin news recently.
 It’s low in cals, and and juniper, the main botanical in gin, is full of anti-oxidants which can help with bloating and help your skin look healthier.
 A G&T can even help with cure hay fever – do you really need any more convincing?

 But if you’re making your own, which is the very best gin?
 And what’s the ultimate G&T pairing?
 We consulted the experts to find out…

 Meet our Gin Experts…

 As Chair of the World Drinks Awards, Felicity knows her gin, especially when it comes to the different brands.
 Felicity’s says the best gin for beginners is Bombay Sapphire, because its flavours are more delicate – “the botanicals are placed in a basket above the alcohol rather than boiled in it.”
 Once you’ve mastered this she recommends any of the gold, silver or bronze winners which can be found at The World Gin Awards website.

 Leon Dalloway is a contributor for BBC Good Food and founder of the award-winning Gin Journey.
 Leon’s breath of gin knowledge covers everything from its history to where to find the most ‘banging’ gin bars across the country.
 Leon’s top tip is to try your gin with a dash of water – “use a max of equal parts.
 This allows you to understand what is the predominant flavour profile.”
 Leon can be found posting all things gin-related on the Gin Boss Twitter and Instagram.